BrentPease1/pease-lab/content/home/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: "Wowchemy Research Group"
+title: "The PEASE Lab"
-subtitle: ""
+subtitle: "Population Estimation And Spatial Ecology"
-hero_media: welcome.jpg
+hero_media: lab_logo.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'